Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Introduction

-Concerning the relative position of $\Sha(E/\bQ)$ and $\Div(\rH^1(\bQ,E))$ our main result is under the assumption of trivial analytic rank (see Section~\S\ref{sec:maxdivEllQ}).
-The following two theorems are a complete description of the results in this direction (part (4) follows essentially from \cite{harariszamuely:galsec} Cor 4.2.).
+Concerning the relative position of $\Sha(A/k)$ and $\Div(\rH^1(k,A))$ our main result is for an elliptic curve $E/\bQ$ under the assumption of trivial analytic rank (see Sect.~\S\ref{sec:maxdivEllQ}).
+The following theorem is a summary of the results in this direction (part (4) follows essentially from \cite{harariszamuely:galsec} Cor 4.2.).